Lassine Sinayoko: Club career

 Sinayoko started playing for Auxerre's reserve side in 2017.
 On 29 June 2019, he signed his first professional contract with the club.
-After the 2019–20 season in the Championnat National 3, Auxerre B finished top of Group E, and were promoted to the Championnat National 2, with Sinayoko playing a part.
+After the 2019–20 season in the Championnat National 3, Auxerre B finished top of Group E, and were promoted to the Championnat National 2, with Sinayoko playing a part in the promotion.

 On 10 April 2021, Sinayoko made his professional debut in a 4–0 Ligue 2 win over Niort.

 International career

 On 16 August 2021, Sinayoko was called up to the Mali national team for the first time.
 He made his debut in a 0–0 FIFA World Cup qualification tie with Uganda on 6 September 2021.